minetest/dev.luanti.org/content/about/_index.md

 This site is organized by target audience:

-- [For Players](/for-players) covers installing the Luanti client, installing mods and games, and basic gameplay mechanics.
+- [For Players](/for-players) covers installing the Luanti app, installing mods and games, and basic gameplay mechanics.
 - [For Creators](/for-creators) covers mod creation, game creation, texture pack creation, translations, and other guides for creating things with or for Luanti.
 - [For Server Hosts](/for-server-hosts) covers multiplayer hosting setup.
 - [For Engine Devs](/for-engine-devs) covers how to contribute C++ code to the Luanti engine itself.